oddbird/oddleventy/content/blog/2022/100-percent-test-coverage.md

 Test coverage is one tool in our toolbox, and having a metric to measure it gives some reassurance that we have looked at the code from many angles.
-The other testing dimensions are covered in our testing processes, we often test manually for edge cases, but lean towards automation where possible; using mainly unit tests that aren’t tightly coupled with the code, and not being shy of refactors that will make testing or writing code easier means that our tests
+The other testing dimensions are covered in our testing processes -- we often test manually for edge cases, but lean towards automation where possible; using mainly unit tests that aren’t tightly coupled with the code, and not being shy of refactors that will make testing or writing code easier means that our tests